AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2021/04/qrde-discrete/index.md

 description: "A discussion about quantile-respectful density estimation problems for distributions with discrete features"
 date: 2021-04-27
 tags:
-- mathematics
+- Mathematics
-- statistics
+- Statistics
-- research
+- Research
-- Quantile
+- Quantile Estimation
+- Density Estimation
 - QRDE
-- Density estimation
-- Discrete distribution
+- Discretization
 - Ties
 - Jittering
 features:
 - math
 ---

-In my previous posts, I already discussed the [problem]({{< ref kde-discrete >}}) that arise when we try to build the kernel density estimation (KDE) for samples with ties.
+In my previous posts, I already discussed the [problem]({{< ref kde-discrete >}}) that arises when we try to build kernel density estimation (KDE) for samples with ties.
 We may get such samples in real life from discrete or mixed discrete/continuous distributions.
-Even if the original distribution is continuous, we may observe artificial sample discretization due to a limited resolution of the measuring tool.
+Even if the original distribution is continuous, we may observe artificial sample discretization due to the limited resolution of the measuring tool.
 Such discretization may lead to inaccurate density plots due to undersmoothing.
 The problem can be resolved using a nice technique called *jittering*.
 I also discussed [how to apply]({{< ref discrete-sample-jittering>}}) jittering to get a smoother version of KDE.